-Presently there are no specific management strategies in place for sub-compartments within the conservation reserve.
+Presently there are no specific management strategies in place for sub-zones within the conservation reserve.

 With the exception of fire suppression, the old growth pine ecosystem will be allowed to develop in a natural, undisturbed manner.
+Any change in management direction for the old growth areas will be addressed within a vegetation management plan.

 If, during the course of conservation reserve monitoring it is deemed necessary to regulate access or uses in certain areas, management zones may be developed.
 These zones will facilitate permitted/restricted activities for the protection of certain features or to resolve conflicts between uses.
-Zone management will endeavor to compliment linkages to areas and uses outside the conservation reserve.
-The creation of management zones will require additional planning beyond this SCI, public consultation and an eventual plan amendment if accepted.
+Zone management will try to compliment linkages to areas and uses outside the conservation reserve.
+The creation of management zones will require additional planning beyond this SCI, public consultation and eventual plan amendment if accepted.